Sk-Irfan-Baba/high-performance-async-crawler/README.md

 # High-Performance Async Web Crawler

-A **production-grade, async web crawler** built in Python.
+A **production-grade, async web crawler** built in Python with a focus on:
-This project focuses on **correctness, performance, resume safety, and observability**, not shortcuts.

-It is designed to crawl large websites safely while persisting all state to disk and dynamically adapting its concurrency based on runtime conditions.
+- correctness
+- performance
+- resume safety
+- observability

+This project is intentionally designed as a **system**, not a toy script.

 ---